Ponds

 Sheepwash Pond

-Seepwash Pond is situated alongside what was the centuries old major road between Hendon and Barnet.
+Sheepwash Pond is situated alongside what was the centuries old major road between Hendon and Barnet.
 As well as providing water for animals driven along this route, it supported local farming practice as indicated by its name.
 It was also considered ‘recreational water’ for local inhabitants.

 It is now a valued wildlife area, although control of vegetation is necessary.
 For many years this was undertaken by local Scout groups, but silt deposition has become a major problem.
 In the late 1980s following a local campaign, MHPS was able to have much of this silt removed leading to improvements in the flora and fauna.